-The collaborative standardization model which so successfully produced the GSM system became the basis for the development of the UMTS system.
+The collaborative standardization model which so successfully produced the GSM system became the basis for the development of UMTS.
 In the interests of producing truly global standards, the collaboration for both GSM and UMTS was expanded beyond ETSI to encompass regional Standards Development Organizations (SDOs) from Japan (ARIB and TTC), Korea (TTA), North America (ATIS) and China (CCSA), as shown in Figure 1.2.

-Figure 1.2 3GPP is a global partnership of six regional SDOs.
+Figure 1.2: 3GPP is a global partnership of six regional SDOs.

-So the 3GPP was born, which by 2008 boasted over 300 individual member companies.
+So the 3GPP was born and by 2011 boasted 380 individual member companies.